TaylorHe/taylorhe.github.io/_posts/2022-04-23-data-pipelines.markdown

 * How big should a mutation pool be?
 * How many pools should there be?

-Let's back up - it's important to group related mutations together efficiently so that we do not spam RPCs, but we cannot just group a giant batch of mutations; there are tradeoffs and issues in the grouping process.
+It's important to group related mutations together efficiently so that we don't spam RPCs, but we cannot just group a giant batch of mutations; there are tradeoffs and issues in the grouping process.

-For example, we want to group a large number of mutations so that writing to database is efficient.
+The number of mutations should be large enough that writing to database is efficient, and we don't have millions of transactions.
 As noted previously, the more transactions you have, the more costly the whole operation will be.
-On the other hand, we cannot make each transaction so large that we split shards and run into long-tail issues where some shards have stragglers that take a long time to be persisted.
+On the other hand, we can't make each transaction so large that the data is split across so many shards that it runs into long-tail issues - a problem where some shards have stragglers that take a long time to be persisted.
 How can we find the right balance?

 #### Liquid Sharding
 The Taylor definition of liquid sharding means "if slow, throw more parallelism at it".

 More formally, it's dynamic runtime optimization that allows Flume to minimize the above mentioned stragglers by splitting them into pieces that can be processed in parallel.
 It continually divids tasks and lets the system rebalance its again workload and increase parallelism.

 This runtime optimization will help in batch mutations for sure, or so I thought.
-Turns out, there are prerequsites to liquid sharding - like if the task uses a whole shard, it can't be split more.
+Fortunately for us, liquid sharding is built-in with Flume and we should get it for free.
+Unfortunately for us, there are a number of prerequisites to liquid sharding and the db sink I'm using does not meet all of them :(

 ## At the end of the day, the sharding concept worked.
-I don't have exact performance estimates of one to another, but assuming the slow mutation pool scales linearly, it would have taken:
+I don't have exact performance estimates of one to another, but with no liquid sharding and assuming the slow mutation pool scales linearly:

-* The naive method about 200 hours for just the database sink
+* The naive method took about 200 hours for just the database sink
-* The group-by-split-point method about 12 hours which also includes the work for actual pre-write computations.
+* The group-by-split-point method took about 12 hours, of which also includes the work for pre-write computations.

+An order of magnitude faster!
+Nice.

 ### For the lols, and credits.